Steps for joining the US Army Reserve Marksmanship Training and Competitive Program

 “I am interested in competitive shooting.
 How can I get slot in a military marksmanship program?”

 When first learning about military-sponsored shooting teams many troops will ask how they can get a slot.
-Right now, check for updates to this site and visit us on Facebook (facebook.com/USARCMP)
+Right now, sign up for our newsletter to stay informed.

 Host a Postal Match!